Dental Technology

 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

 The HLT55118 Diploma of Dental Technology allows direct entry into this qualification at the time of publication in training.gov.au.
 However, the RTO requires candidates to meet its admission requirements prior to enrolling into this qualification to ensure that they have the required skills and knowledge to successfully complete the qualification at this AQF level.
+Please refer to MITP11 Admissions Policy and Procedure for further information if required.
 This consists of:

 Domestic Students